mahrr/raven/specs/lexical_spec.md

 ## Reserved

-The following are the langauge keywords.
-They Can't be used as an identifier name.
+The following are the language keywords.
+They cannot be used as an identifier name.

 ```
 break case cond continue do elif else end false